This blog may contain affiliate links. Read our disclosure policy for more info.

 $ – Luminosa Montezuma Hostel

 The rooms are simple but neat.
 There are three mixed dorms (3-10 beds) at $15 USD the night.
-There is also one 3 bed private room.
+There is also one 3 bed private room that is also $15 USD.
 Linen and towels are included during your stay.

 The hostel also offers a fully equipped shared kitchen, free coffee in the morning, and free WiFi all day.
 Laundry facilities and a bike rental service are other perks of this place.